TBSpectroscopy/rm-fit/README.md

 What is RM-Fit?
 ---------------

-RM-Fit (Relaxation Matrix-Fit) is a multi-spectrum fitting python script using the relaxation matrix formalism (C++ and Fortran).
+RM-Fit (Relaxation Matrix-Fit) is a free (libre) multi-spectrum fitting python script using the relaxation matrix formalism (C++ and Fortran).
 It is capable of modeling full line mixing in combination with speed-dependent and narrowing effects.
 The current version does not allow for first-order line mixing, but it will be added eventually.

 Compilation
 -----------